Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Lone Star tick

-The lone star tick is considered a hard tick.
-It’s known for the distinct marking found on female ticks.
-Females have a white dot on the center of their back.
+This tick is known for the distinct marking found on females.
+They have a white dot on the center of their back.
 Male ticks have less noticeable white lines on their back.
 Both males and females have a reddish-brown, flat, oval body.
 People often mistake them for the blacklegged tick because of their coloring.
 When lone star ticks feed, their body has a gray tint to it.
-Females typically grow up to 1/8″ and expand to 7/16″ when fed.
+Females typically grow up to 1/8" and expand to 7/16" when fed.
 Like other tick species, males are smaller.
-These ticks choose different hosts during each life stage.
-During the larva stage, they choose to feed on small animals.
-Nymphs will switch between small and larger animals and adults primarily feed on larger animals.
-At all three stages ticks will feed on humans.
-These ticks prefer areas with plenty of vegetation and shade.
-They are often found in the eastern and southeastern parts of the United States.

 Rocky Mountain Wood Tick (Dermacentor andersoni)